 When to expect 6G

 6G is expected to launch commercially in 2030.
-6G is being developed in response to the increasingly distributed radio access network (RAN) and the desire to take advantage of the terahertz (THz) spectrum to increase capacity and lower latency.
+6G is being developed in response to the increasingly distributed radio access network (RAN) and the desire to take advantage of the terahertz (THz) spectrum to increase capacity, lower latency and improve spectrum sharing efficiency.
 While some early discussions have taken place to define 6G, research and development (R&D) activities will start in earnest in 2020.
 Many of the problems associated with deploying millimeter wave (MM wave) radio for 5G new radio are expected to be solved in time for network designers to address the challenges of 6G.

 What 6G will look like